 Pros and Cons of Bringing Your Dog

-However, there can be drawbacks to bringing your dog along for the adventure, too.
+While your pup may seem like the perfect adventure partner, there can be drawbacks to bringing them along for the trip.
 You will likely be limited to certain dog-friendly trails—some parks only allow dogs on paved roads and parking lots.

 If you are an experienced hiker, you may have to alter your course to choose a less-challenging trail or slow your pace to ensure that your dog doesn't get too tired.
-Richardson warns that it can be easy to overestimate your dog's abilities, even if they are a high-energy breed.
-He remembers his trip to White Sands National Park as the only time that Avery has laid down during a hike—ever.
-Despite drinking two liters of water, she got tired out from running over the sunny dunes.
+It can be easy to overestimate your dog's abilities, even if they are a high-energy breed.

 Gear Up for Safety